 These devices encrypt everything they hear, and I’m fairly confident that Amazon, Google, and Apple take this very seriously and ensure your security and privacy.
 But it won’t be long before there are a plethora of such devices made by companies less concerned about you and your data.
 For now, we all need to think carefully whether we want a microphone listening to everything we do in our homes.

 Does it concern you that smart speakers are always listening?
 Do you think the convenience of a voice activated smart speaker outweighs its security and privacy risks?
-Have something to say about this story?
 Share your comments below!